axoflow/axosyslog-core-docs/content/docs/chapter-destinations/configuring-destinations-file/_index.md

 ---
 <!-- DISCLAIMER: This file is based on the syslog-ng Open Source Edition documentation https://github.com/balabit/syslog-ng-ose-guides/commit/2f4a52ee61d1ea9ad27cb4f3168b95408fddfdf2 and is used under the terms of The syslog-ng Open Source Edition Documentation License.
 The file has been modified by Axoflow. -->

-The file driver is one of the most important destination drivers in syslog-ng.
+The file driver is one of the most important destination drivers.
 It allows to output messages to the specified text file, or to a set of files.

 The destination filename may include macros which get expanded when the message is written, thus a simple `file()` driver may create several files: for example, {{% param "product.abbrev" %}} can store the messages of client hosts in a separate file for each host.
 For more information on available macros see {{% xref "/docs/chapter-manipulating-messages/customizing-message-format/reference-macros/_index.md" %}}.